Modernism on the East Coast

 “I believe that we architects have the main role in preserving architectural heritage.”

 Buenos Aires-based Jorge Francisco Liernur is an architect turned academic, and the author of several books on architecture.
-An expert on Modernism in the Latin American context, he will be a keynote speaker at the forthcoming Fifth International Iconic Houses Conference in New Canaan.
+An expert on Modernism in the Latin American context, he was a keynote speaker at the Fifth International Iconic Houses Conference in New Canaan.
+His lecture can be watched in the (below) link.

 How did you first become interested in Modernism in Latin America?